 The current cross-pollination between nature, science and creativity is producing radical changes in material reality.
 An evening for sharing and discussing new developments.
-Speakers include Olivier van Herpt, winner of the New Material Award, Diana Scherer, the New Material Fellow for 2016 and designer Bart Hess.
-The discussion will be moderated by Andrea van Pol.
+Speakers included Olivier van Herpt, winner of the New Material Award, Diana Scherer, the New Material Fellow for 2016 and designer Bart Hess.
+The discussion was moderated by Andrea van Pol.

 Olivier van Herpt - Functional 3D Printed Ceramics

 More and more materials can be 3D printed, including clay.
 Olivier van Herpt has built a 3D clay printer that he can manipulate while he is printing.
 Because clay is an unpredictable material, chance plays a role.
 Van Herpt creates craft objects using the most advanced technology.
 His 3D printer can now print an 80cm-tall clay object in three hours.
 Van Herpt is now building a larger printer capable of producing ceramic architectural construction elements.

 Diana Scherer – Interwoven

 Diana Scherer uses moulds buried in the ground to steer the growth of plant root systems.
 During the growth process, the roots adapt themselves to the pattern of the moulds, weaving themselves into a textile-like material.
 For her research, Diana Scherer works together with biologists and ecologists from the Radboud University in Nijmegen.
 Her aim is to discover a root system that can be used to develop a strong, durable material.
 Scherer is currently conducting research with botanist Gerard van der Weerden from the Radboud University to see if it is possible to grow items of clothing underground.